vahidfarajidev/notes-repo/Exception/1-SpecificVsGeneralException.md

 2. **Reliance on `Main` for Handling**

-   - Here, **all exception handling is delegated to `Main`**.
+   - In this non-professional sample, **all exception handling is delegated to `Main`**.
 Every error must be caught there to show proper feedback to the user.
    - Professionally, each function is responsible for handling its **own predictable errors**, and only unexpected exceptions bubble up to `Main`.

 3. **Readability and Maintainability**